Report: Dallas owner Jerry Jones 'impeding' contract extension for commissioner Roger Goodell

 We may get confirmation soon that Dallas Cowboys owner Jerry Jones is the most powerful man in the NFL – or at least the most powerful owner.

-Via a Sunday morning report from ESPN’s Chris Mortensen and Adam Schefter, Jones has “slowed down, if not impeded” the contract extensions for NFL commissioner Roger Goodell.
+Via a Sunday morning report from ESPN’s Chris Mortensen and Adam Schefter, Jones has “slowed down, if not impeded” the contract extension for NFL commissioner Roger Goodell.

 And Jones isn’t even an official member of the six-man compensation committee, which determines Goodell’s salary package.